evanameyer1/Practice/README.md

 Then, after completing some easy, medium, and hard hackerrank problems, I basically jumped straight into SQL projects.
 The main SQL project where I made the most progress was the CTA Rework project, so feel free to visit that repo to see most of my SQL skills and growth.

-> As of February 2023, I now also officially have by HackerRank Basic, Intermediate, and Advanced SQL certifications.
-I focus more of my current time on python, but
+> As of February 2023, I now also officially have my **HackerRank Basic, Intermediate, and Advanced SQL certifications.** I focus more of my current time on python, but
 > I occasionally complete SQL hackerrank or codewars problems, and uplaod them here.

 ## For Python: